Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 What should you expect from your SSD?

 Any consumer-grade SSDs would easily last 5 to 10 years under low to medium workloads.
 In heavy workloads, you may see your SSD going bad before 5 years as well.
 However, you don’t have to worry too much if you have picked a good brand, a TLC SSD with DRAM, and good TBW, along with a moderate temperature for your SSD.
-However, it is better to have a backup of your system in case of a serious drive failure.
+However, it is better to have a backup of your system in case of a severe drive failure.

 So, how long do SSDs last?